 WHO SHOULD I CONTACT IF I AM CONSIDERING WHETHER MY CHILD SHOULD JOIN THE SCHOOL?

-Contact the school Admin office on 01335-343685 ext 1736 to arrange to meet with Miss Meadows, who would willingly discuss how our school could meet your child's needs.
+• Contact the school reception on 01335-343685 to arrange to meet with Mr Bembridge, who would willingly discuss how our school could meet your child's needs.